203 Institutional Conflicts of Interest

 It is the responsibility of the Investigators on any human subjects research project to identify, disclose, and seek review of any scenarios where an ICOI may be present.
 Such disclosure should take place, at a minimum, in the Kuali Protocol submission for any affected research project.
 All protocols affiliated with private sponsors will be screened for Institutional Conflicts of Interest.
 No protocol can be approved until ICOI screening and, when necessary, management, has been completed.

 Management plans should be preventative in nature.
 Conflicts generally do not arise as a result of actual bias or misconduct.
 Rather, they arise from the possibility of undue influence by the interest at stake.
 Management plans should be focused on preventing compromised decision making, or the appearance of compromised decision making, regarding a research project.
-The IRB’s management plans, in seeking to prevent undue influence of the institutional interest on the conduct of the research, should consider:
+The IRB’s conditions for approval, in seeking to prevent undue influence of the institutional interest on the conduct of the research, should consider:

 • The nature of the interest